meddle0x53/react-webpack-koa-postgres-passport-example/README.md

 This example contains a MVC pattern that presents a simple counter to the client that increments and decrements a value in the Postgres Database.
 The UI is all handled with ReactJS.
 It uses the yield keyword from ES6.

 This projects uses bleeding-edge technology.
-It also uses unstable version of Mongoose (3.9) for the support of yield.

 ### Prerequisite